MicrosoftLearning/dp-420-cosmos-db-dev/Allfiles/Labs/Shared/00-register-resource-providers.md

 A subscription can only create a resource type after the resource provider that owns it is registered.
 Registration is a one-time step per subscription.

-The shared setup script registers `Microsoft.DocumentDB` for you.
-Follow these steps only if you provision resources by hand, or if a deployment fails with a `MissingSubscriptionRegistration` error.
+Normal setup registers the providers its selected profile needs before checking service availability.
+With `-EnableFoundry`, it also registers `Microsoft.CognitiveServices`.
+The `-PreflightOnly` mode checks registration without changing it.
+Follow these steps if you provision resources by hand, if check-only mode reports an unregistered provider, or if a deployment fails with a `MissingSubscriptionRegistration` error.

 Before registering a provider, [sign in to Azure and select the subscription](00-setup-local-environment.md#sign-in-to-azure) you use for the exercise.